Math Topics

 Awesome Library for Kids (also in several languages)

-DKfindout.com is a free research resource, primarily with content for elementary grades.
-As the title suggests, learners can "find out" a great deal of information in curriculum areas such as: animals and nature, dinosaurs and prehistoric life, the earth, English, history, math, the human body; art, music, and literature; science, space.
-Teachers can also create lesson plans.
+DK Findout is a resource containing titles of multiple books, primarily with content for elementary grades.
+As the title suggests, learners can "find out" a great deal of information in curriculum areas such as: animals and nature, dinosaurs and preistoric life, the earth, English, history, math, the human body; art, music, and literature; science, space.
+The site offers "free curriculum-aligned resources to educators and children."
+Also see DK Learning for books, lesson plans, and activities.

 Kiddle is a safe visual search engine for kids.
 Find web, image, news, and video resources.